thePrimeProject/prime-2025/content/news/2023-prime-presents-digital-inclusion.md

 The presentation concluded by arguing that improved national-level data collection is required in order to more effectively inform public policy related to digital inclusion and the digitalisation of services.
 In particular, we need a better quantitative understanding of the demographic groups who are at present excluded from digital services, and whether such individuals are receiving the same quality of service as individuals who are able to use digital channels of communication.

-For further information about the findings presented at the DIPRC 2023 conference please contact the PRIME team.
+For further information about the findings presented at the DIPRC 2023 conference

 Dr Sara Bailey | September 2023